Chatting with Amazon Q Developer about AWS - Amazon Q Developer

 Amazon Q maintains the history of previously asked questions and responses within a given conversation to use as context to inform responses.
 You can save up to 1,000 separate conversations with Amazon Q chat in the AWS console.

 When you start a conversation, it’s automatically saved as a new conversation.
-You can title the conversation, or Amazon Q will generate a title based on the first few questions in the conversation.
+You can title the conversation, or Amazon Q will generate a title based on the example prompt you select or the first few questions in the conversation.

-You can switch between conversations to continue chatting with Amazon Q about previous topics you’ve asked about.
-Inactive conversations, in which you don’t ask a new question, will be deleted after 90 days.
+You can switch between conversations to continue chatting with Amazon Q about previous topics.
+Inactive conversations, in which you don’t ask a new question, will be deleted after 90 days of inactivity.
 Messages older than 90 days will be deleted, even if a conversation is still active.

 To switch conversations:

-Choose the menu icon on the top left of the chat panel.
-The Conversations page opens in the chat panel.
+1. Choose the clock icon on the top right of the chat panel.
+The Conversations pop-up opens.

-Choose the name of the conversation you want to resume.
-You are redirected to the chat panel where you can continue chatting with Amazon Q.
+2. Choose the name of the conversation you want to resume.
+All previous messages from that conversation appear in the chat panel where you can continue chatting with Amazon Q.

 To delete conversations:

-Choose the menu icon on the top left of the chat panel.
-The Conversations page opens in the chat panel.
+1. Choose the clock icon on the top right of the chat panel.
+The Conversations pop-up opens.

-Choose the delete icon next to the name of the conversation you want to delete.
-Confirm you want to delete the conversation by choosing Delete on the pop-up that appears.
+2. Choose the delete icon next to the name of the conversation you want to delete.

 If you’re using Amazon Q in the console, your current conversation and associated context are maintained when you navigate to another place in the console or to another browser or tab.
 If you’re using Amazon Q on the AWS website, Documentation website, or Console Mobile Application, a new conversation starts without any context when you navigate to a new page, browser, or tab.

-To update your chat settings in Amazon Q, choose the gear icon in the top right corner of the chat panel.
+To view your chat settings in Amazon Q, choose the gear icon in the top right of the chat panel.

-You can ask Amazon Q questions about AWS and AWS services, such as finding the right service or understanding best practices.
+You can ask Amazon Q questions about AWS and AWS services, such as finding the right service, understanding best practices or reviewing the state of your resources.
+If Amazon Q determines a visual interface would be helpful, it automatically displays a new panel with either a table or chart visualization.

 You can also ask about software development with the AWS SDKs and AWS CLI.
 Amazon Q in the console can generate short scripts or code snippets to help you get started using the AWS SDKs and AWS CLI.